PhantomInsights/python-getting-started/step-2/README.md

 Once you have selected the distribution for your platform, download it and extract it in your computer, it is recommended to save it in a safe location where it can't get deleted by accident.

-Execute the Eclipse executable, you will be asked to type the path of your default workspace.
+Run the Eclipse executable, you will be asked to type the path of your default workspace.

 ![Workspace](./images/3.png)